justinfarrelldev/open-ctp-server/README.md

 ## Why Go?

 To accomplish these goals with a small footprint, Go was chosen.
-I chose Go in particular because Go is extremely fast, has very low memory requirements, is able to handle concurrency extremely well.
-It is also extremely easy to learn, which is important since the programmer fans of this series are diverse in both preferred language and preferred stack.
+Go was chosen in particular because Go is extremely fast, has very low memory requirements and is able to handle concurrency extremely well.
+It is also extremely easy to learn, which is important since the fans of this series whom are programmers are diverse in both preferred language and preferred stack.

 Go also has an excellent gRPC connector as well as great Protobuf support which should enable the following languages to interface with the server (many other languages are supported as well by third-party tools):
 - C++